MagicBeanzz/Valorant-Skirmish-Underground-ToS/TERMS_OF_SERVICE.md

 - Tickets have no cash value and cannot be transferred or sold

 ### 5.2 Tournament Entry Fees
-- Each tournament tier requires a specific number of tickets to enter
+- Each tournament/match tier requires a specific number of tickets to enter
-- Entry fees are deducted from your ticket balance upon joining a tournament
+- Entry fees are deducted from your ticket balance upon joining a queue and starting a tournament/match
 - Entry fees are **non-refundable** once a tournament has started

 ### 5.3 Prize Winnings